 Field Description from The from email address. to The list of to email addresses. subjectScript The location of the MVEL script, which may be relative to the classpath, used to define the email subject. contentScript The location of the MVEL script, which may be relative to the classpath, used to define the email content. contentType The optional type of the email content.
+By default it will be "text/plain".

+Field Description

-By default it will be "text/plain". jndiName The optional JNDI name locating the JavaMail session.
+jndiName The optional JNDI name locating the JavaMail

-5.2.4.
+session.

+4.2.4.
 MVEL Event Processor

-A MVEL based Event Processor implementation (org.overlord.rtgov.ep.mvel.MVELEventProcessor) enables events to be processed by a MVEL script.
+AMVELbasedEventProcessorimplementation(org.overlord.rtgov.ep.mvel.MVELEventProcessor)enableseventstobprocessedby aMVEL script.
 This implementation defines the following additional fields: